bradwestness/bradwestness.github.io/_posts/2019/2019-03-25-tuesdays-with-bernie-no-11-hurt-hurlers.md

 ## Enter the Gargoyle

 The Brewers are apparently [one of only two teams still](https://www.mlb.com/brewers/news/craig-kimbrel-rumors-c297610312) in the running to sign 2018 World Series champion closer for the Red Sox, Craig Kimbrel.
-One wonders if the potential loss of Knebel will loosen up the front office's purse strings a big.
+One wonders if the potential loss of Knebel will loosen up the front office's purse strings a bit.

 If the Brewers really want to improve upon last year's one-game-shy-of-the-World-Series performance and get the championship series this season, they're not going to do it by trying to just eat the loss of Knebel without a suitable replacement.